-- In case you face any problems with your spouse, you must take initiatives to resolve it with the help of your family members.
+- In case you face any problems with your spouse, you must take the initiative to resolve it with the help of your family members.

-- You should take help from other members within the community to resolve matters related to your marriage.
+- You should take help from other members of the community to resolve matters related to your marriage.
 The local imam can act as a trustworthy individual to solve your marital problems.

-- If you plan on getting counselling sessions as a couple, choose a practicing Muslim counselor.
-It is preferable that the Muslims scholar is aware of the Islamic guidelines so that they remain aware of the Islamic values.
+- If you plan on getting counseling sessions as a couple, choose a practicing Muslim counselor.
+It is preferable that the Muslim scholar is aware of the Islamic guidelines so that they remain aware of the Islamic values.

 - You are also advised to make a prenuptial agreement and mention all the potential conflicts that may happen in marriage.
 And any conflict should be managed by means of Islamic regulations.

-Even if divorce takes place, spouses must follow all the process and handle it properly by talking to an Imam.
+Even if a divorce takes place, spouses must follow the process and handle it properly by talking to an Imam.